paf31/purescript-thermite/docs/README.md

 ## Module Thermite

+This module defines functions for working with React components at a high level:

+- `createClass` and `simpleSpec`, which can be used to create a component class
+- `render` and `renderTo`, which can be used to render a component class

 #### `simpleSpec`

 ``` purescript
 simpleSpec :: forall m state props action. state -> PerformAction props action m -> Render state props action -> Spec m state props action
 ```

+Create a minimal `Spec`.
+The arguments are, in order:

+- The initial component state
+- A function for performing actions
+- A function for rendering the current state as a HTML document

+A `Spec` created using this function can be extended with optional properties using other functions in this module.

 #### `componentWillMount`